MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 **Visual Basic for Applications (VBA)** Use VBA to create new forms or to set default values for specific fields in windows.
-See the Microsoft Dynamics GP VBA Developer’s Guide for more information.
+See the Microsoft Dynamics GP VBA Developer's Guide for more information.

 #### Customizing the functionality of Microsoft Dynamics GP

-Microsoft Dynamics GP provides several ways to add custom functionality that’s not available within Microsoft Dynamics GP or through products developed by Microsoft Dynamics GP Developers.
+Microsoft Dynamics GP provides several ways to add custom functionality that's not available within Microsoft Dynamics GP or through products developed by Microsoft Dynamics GP Developers.